 Orion is a crew vehicle capable of supporting up to four astronauts on deep-space journeys, similar in concept but having a larger interior than the gumdrop-shaped Apollo capsules.
 Unlike capsules designed solely for transportation to low-Earth orbit, Orion’s heat shield can withstand the high-velocity reentry necessary when returning from deep space.
 The Orion spacecraft consists of three major components: a pressurized crew capsule, a service module, and a launch abort tower, which is nominally jettisoned during ascent.

 The Lunar Gateway is a small space station in lunar orbit that would function as a fuel and supply depot, a science outpost, and a waypoint for missions to and from the lunar surface.
 The Gateway is currently not required to be operational for the initial 2025 Moon landing.
 NASA is asking commercial companies to provide Gateway cargo transportation services, similar to the way it does for the International Space Station.

-NASA will send a small spacecraft called CAPSTONE (Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment) in 2022 to the same lunar orbit Gateway will occupy.
+In 2022, NASA sent a small spacecraft called CAPSTONE (Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment) to the same lunar orbit Gateway will occupy.
 The microwave oven-sized CubeSat will test out a number of key technologies critical for Artemis, including spacecraft-to-spacecraft communication using the Lunar Reconnaissance Orbiter.

 A visiting Orion crew would board the lander, take it to the surface, and return in either an ascent module or the entire vehicle.
 Early landers would only be capable of short surface stays, while future vehicles would be able to house crews through the lunar night.